ZeroKlu/python-crash-course/01 - Python Crash Course/Part I - Basics/Ch08_Functions/Lessons/13_bonus_type_hints.md

 ## Bonus: Type Hints and Function Documentation

+> Note: Even though I am introducing this topic here, the textbook does not
+> cover this material.
+>
+> Because of this, examples in later chapters will (for the most part) not
+> implement type hinting or detailed doc strings.

 In VS Code, when you hover over a predefined function name, you are presented with a pop-up dialog providing details about how to properly use the function.